pitt-crc/user-manual/docs/applications/compilers.md

 ### Instruction sets

 The Haswell CPUs support AVX2 instructions.
-The GCC 8.2.0 compiler support AVX2 with the -march=core-avx2 flag.
+GCC compilers later than version 8.2.0 support AVX2 with the -march=core-avx2 flag.
 The login nodes have the same architecture as the compute nodes.